kluctl/template-controller/docs/api/template-controller.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Interval is the interval at which to query the Gitlab API.
+<p>Interval is the interval at which to scan the Git repository
 Defaults to 5m.</p>
 </td>
 </tr>